alexshevch/fordan/README.md

 # running in Development

-I really like to use something like
+Nodemon will watch for changes and restart.

     nodemon index.coffee -t a83e1150-a227-419a-8113-03b8de85e597 -s ip-10-0-0-149.ec2.internal

-so on file change the program will restart.

 # Map layout